 Can you see what country a Twitter account is based in without an API?

-Why is the bio "Location" field unreliable?
+Why is the bio "Location" field unreliable for audience geography?

 Does the official X API expose follower country data?

-What happens when the country field returns "Unknown"?
+What happens when /about returns no country?